The Dreaming (musical): The Woodlanders

-Stagings
+Productions

-The play was initially performed by the National Youth Music Theatre, including in its ensemble Ben Barnes, Katie Hall and Ed Sanders.
+The play was initially performed by the National Youth Music Theatre, in 2001, including in its ensemble Ben Barnes, Katie Hall and Ed Sanders.
 In 2012, it was staged at Leicester's Curve theatre, with Lauren Jones being the first female actress to play the role of Jack.
 It also featured Bradley Foster, who later played Darwin in the West End production of The Wider Earth, as Julian.

+A production of The Dreaming directed by Paul Clarkson played London's Union Theatre in September 2014.